 The American Studies Major

-- Helps students to understand multiple approaches to the study of American culture;
+- Understand multiple approaches to the study of American culture

-- Develops student ability to conduct research into various dimensions of American culture, and to communicate the results of their research;
+- Develop your ability to conduct research into various dimensions of American culture, and to communicate the results of your research

-- Prepares students for advanced study in American Studies and related fields, as well as careers in professions such as education, law, public administration, and business.
+- Be prepared for advanced study in American Studies and related fields, as well as careers in professions such as education, law, public administration, and business

-American Studies is an excellent major for students interested in Adolescence Social Studies certification.
+American Studies is also an excellent major for if you are interested in Adolescence Social Studies certification.
 For more information, please see the website for the Adolescence Education Department.

 Laura O’Brien '08